Azure/azure-signalr/docs/performance-guide.md

 Performance insight
 -------------------

-This section first lists all factors that take impact on performance, then provides methods to help evaluate the performance requirements.
+This section first describes the performance evaluation methodologies, then lists all factors that take impact on performance, at last provides methods to help evaluate the performance requirements.

+<a name="perf_methodology"></a>
+### Methodology

+**Throughput** and **latency** are two typical aspects of performance checking.
+For ASRS, different SKU tier has different throughput throttling policy.
+This document wants to find **the maximum allowed throughput (inbound and outbound bandwidth) with 99% of messages latency less than 1 second**.

+To simulate thousands of clients connections, a bunch of VMs are created in a virtual private network in Azure.
+All of them connect to the same ASRS instance.

+For ASRS default mode, app servers VMs are also deployed in the same virtual private network as client VMs.

+All client VMs and app server VMs are deployed in the same network of the same region to avoid cross region latency.

 <a name="perf_factors"></a>
 ### Performance factors